Catching your adorable little beagle chowing down on a lump of poop is a sure-fire way for them to rapidly go from a 10 to a 0 in your good books!

 Discovering that your beagle eats poop can come as a shock and for most owners, it doesn’t get much easier to deal with.

-Although training your beagle to stop eating poop is a huge challenge, there are many things you can do to eliminate or reduce the chances of it happening every time.
+Although training your beagle to stop eating poop is a huge challenge, there are many things you can do to eliminate or reduce the chances of these negative behavioral issues from taking over your life.
 It just means you have to be more stubborn than they are.

 Read some more interesting facts about beagles here!